-Public toilets encourage everyone maintain a high level of cleanliness in order to respect themselves and others.
+Public toilets encourage people to maintain a high level of cleanliness in order to respect themselves and others.
 Not doing so is considered disrespectful—and you don’t want to be disrespectful in Japan!
-It’s therefore more a point of making sure others don’t get sick, as opposed to making sure one doesn’t get sick.
+It’s therefore more a point of making sure others don’t get sick.
 Makes sense, right?

-Aside from diseases, masks are a good defense against dust and pollen, especially in spring.
-Masks do filter out a large part of pollen particles, considering that these particles are fairly large.
-This is especially important from those suffering from asthma or pollen allergies.
+Aside from diseases, masks are a good defence against dust and pollen, especially in spring.
+Masks filter out a large part of pollen particles and this is especially important for those suffering from asthma or pollen allergies.

 It may seem a bit of a mystery to Westerners, but masks as fashion have become a major part of the Japanese world.
 A recent 2011 poll by Japanese news site News Post Seven surveyed 100 people in Tokyo and learned that 30 percent of Japanese wear masks for reasons not having to do with sickness.
 Originally seen as embarrassing and only to be worn if absolutely necessary, modern masks are now designed in a variety of colors and shapes to fit fashion trends.
 3-D masks (立体 マ ス ク rittai masuku) that protrude and conform to the face are functional and aesthetically pleasing.

-That’s not to say the original white masks aren’t cool anymore.
-You’ll still find plenty of those.
-In addition, there are pink masks for the Lolita girl subculture, studded black ones for metal fans, anime print masks, the list goes on.
+There are pink masks for the Lolita girl subculture, studded black ones for metal fans, anime print masks, the list goes on.
 Many say the mask gives them a mysterious look, drawing in attention as they walk down the busy streets.
-Others say it hides their mouth, and for them that’s a good thing.
+Others say it hides their mouth, which for them is a good thing.
 Whatever the case, more and more young people are using masks for everyday fashion reasons.
 Come over and walk around the cities.
 You’ll see for yourself!